So you’ve rolled your ankle again. Use this ankle sprain rehab programme to get back to running, fast.

 Dorsiflexion is the motion of bringing the top of your foot (dorsal surface) towards your lower leg.
 Very few runners train these muscles directly but they are critical in reducing the amount of force your foot has to absorb as you contact the ground, particularly if you are a heel striker.

 If you have access to a gym then use a cable machine with the attachment around your mid foot.
 Otherwise a band with a decent amount of resistance will work.
 I prefer to do them sitting on the floor with the working leg stretched out in front of you.

 Use the same slow speed you are using with the calf raises and make sure you are able to achieve full dorsiflexion with each repetition, before slowly lowering the foot into full plantarflexion.
 2 sets to mild fatigue with 2 minutes off in between.

-Here you have the basis of an inversion sprain ankle rehab programme which I have used with many runners to great success.
+Here you have the basis of an inversion sprain ankle rehab programme which I have used with many runners.

 It’s different because it first ensures the muscles most likely affected by the injury are contracting again before very specific exercises are used to strengthen weak areas that we know contribute to ankle instability and recurring sprains.

 Use it and hopefully you will enjoy strong, stable ankles that will keep you running faster for longer.